Math Education Digital Shadows for Investigating Learning with GenAI: Mathematics Performance, Anxiety, and Confidence in LLMs: Methods

-\subsubsection{Prompt Building}
+This level of infrastructure is beyond the practical reach of most research groups without dedicated computational support, underscoring the value of making MEDS openly available to the community.

+\paragraph*{Prompt building}

-MEDS' prompt engineering aimed to produce strictly structured JSON outputs, while embedding psychologically and educationally grounded contexts for each of the four experimental tasks (cf. Fig. \ref{fig:flowchart_data_generation}).
+As reported in Fig.~\ref{fig:infoGraphic}, MEDS' prompt engineering aimed to produce strictly structured JSON outputs while embedding psychologically and educationally grounded contexts for each of the four experimental tasks.
 A system-level instruction first assigned the response role, after which task-specific instructions were appended.

-\begin{itemize} \item In human-simulated data, a digital human shadow was created and endowed with a synthetic persona dictionary, containing (cf. Figure \ref{fig:data_preprocessing}): age, gender, sexual orientation, city of living, employment and education status, parental education, marital status, children, migration background, religious beliefs, hobbies, favourite and disliked subjects, and Big-Five (OCEAN) trait scores.
-The synthetic persona was sampled at random with weights reflecting pseudo-realistic disparities among human features, e.g. "heterosexual" features were more likely than LGBTQI+ labels.
-Persona's features were also attributed according to status-consistent constraints (e.g., choose\_education(age), choose\_marital\_status(age), choose\_children(age, marital\_status, sexual\_orientation)), designed to guarantee the plausibility of the generated profiles.
-The role instruction assigned to the model in human-mode simulations was the following: \textit{You are role-playing a single human respondent with the given persona.
-Answer as that person would, staying consistent with their background, demographics and psychological descriptors.} \item In LLM mode, the persona field was explicitly set to null.
+\begin{itemize} \item In human-shadow mode, a human shadow was created and endowed with a persona dictionary containing (cf. Fig.~\ref{fig:infoGraphic} and Supplementary Information C) age, gender, sexual orientation, city of residence, employment status, education level, parental education, marital status, children, migration background, religious beliefs, hobbies, favourite and disliked subjects, and Big Five (OCEAN) trait scores \cite{john1999big}.
+The synthetic persona was sampled at random using weights that reflected plausible distributions of demographic features; e.g., the ``heterosexual'' category was more likely than LGBTQI+ labels.
+The distribution of weights is reported in the accompanying code (cf. Data and code availability).
+Persona features were also assigned according to status-consistent constraints (e.g., \texttt{choose\_education(age)}, \texttt{choose\_marital\_status(age)}, and \texttt{choose\_children(age, marital\_status, sexual\_orientation)}), designed to ensure the plausibility of the generated profiles.
+The role instruction assigned to the model in human-shadow mode was: \textit{You are role-playing a single human respondent with the given persona.
+Answer as that person would, staying consistent with their background, demographics, and psychological descriptors.} \item In AI-assistant mode, the \texttt{persona} field was explicitly set to \texttt{null} (cf. Fig.~\ref{fig:infoGraphic} and Supplementary Information C).
 The role instruction assigned to the model was: \textit{You are speaking as the large language model itself.
 You do NOT pretend to be human.
-When answering psychometric scales, interpret items in terms of your functioning as an AI system rather than human life events.} The persona was then included in the prompting system across each and every Task (cf. Fig. \ref{fig:flowchart_data_generation}). \end{itemize}
+When answering psychometric scales, interpret items in terms of your functioning as an AI system rather than human life events.}